 Congratulations on reaching the top of the School!
 A very busy and exciting year lies ahead and Mrs Small and I are very much looking forward to experiencing Year 6 with you and preparing you for Secondary School.
 We will be hitting the ground running as there is so much to squeeze in this year.
 I can’t wait for the River Dart Residential and School Production in the Summer but know we have got a lot of learning to do before we get there.
 I am sure we will all work together to make your last year at Cedar Park a special one.

-The Curriculum News, available on this web page, outlines the topics we will be focusing on in each area of the curriculum during the Autumn Term and we hope you will continue to support your children at home with Homework activities, especially reading and learning multiplication tables.
+The Curriculum News, available on this web page, outlines the topics we will be focusing on in each area of the curriculum during the Spring Term and we hope you will continue to support your children at home with Homework activities, especially reading and learning multiplication tables.
 There continues to be a greater emphasis on spelling, punctuation and grammar in ALL areas of the curriculum so please encourage children to proof-read all their writing and speak in grammatically correct sentences.

 In Year 6, children continue to be encouraged to take responsibility for their personal organisation and need to make sure they come to school well-rested and prepared to learn.
-Although we will always have resources for children who forget things, I must stress that they need to have a handwriting pen (which can be purchased from Mrs Small for £1.75), at least one pencil, a ruler and a rubber.
+Although we will always have resources for children who forget things, I must stress that they need to have a handwriting pen, at least one pencil, a ruler and a rubber.
 As drawer space is limited, it is helpful if children have a pencil case with just the essentials.

 Parents are asked to continue to read and discuss texts with children and record a minimum of 4 sessions a week in the Reading Record Book, which will be checked on Mondays.
 Children should have their reading book in school daily.
 We will visit the Library when required but children will always have the opportunity to change their books.